azepecki/sift/language_reference_manual.md

 `'a';`<br />
 `true;`

-###  5.3. <a name='Listexpressions'></a>List expressions
+###  5.3. <a name='Listexpressions'></a>List xpressions
-A list expression can contain zero "empty" or more values; the values are placed in a comma-separated list inside brackets.
+A list expression can contain zero ("empty") or more values; the values are placed in a comma-separated list inside brackets.
 The values inside the list should have the same data type.

 **Syntax:**